• Jobs of the World

 Taming Counterfeits Markets with Consumer Information

-Working Together or Never: Women’s Labor Supply Externalities and the Unemployment Trap
+Working Together or Never: Women’s Labour Supply Externalities and the Unemployment Trap

 Established in 1998 in Bonn, Germany, IZA is an independent, non-profit research institution supported by the Deutsche Post Foundation with a focus on the analysis of global labour markets.
 It operates an international network of about 1,500 economists and researchers spanning across more than 50 countries.